StrikingLoo/Kantankanban/README.md

 # Kantankanban 📌

 A Kantan CLI tool.
 Create boards, add cards to them or remove them.

+Built in Python using Typer, it stores cards as JSON data, trivially exportable and usable in other platforms if desired.

 ## How to Use 🚀